 Natural Gas Infrastructure in India:

-Natural Gas Infrastructure consists of R-LNG terminals, Gas Pipelines and City Gas Distribution (CGD) networks.
+Natural Gas Infrastructure consists of Gas Pipelines, R-LNG terminals and City Gas Distribution (CGD) networks.
 Details of same is as under:

 (i) Natural Gas Pipelines:

 At present, Country is having about 16470 Km long Natural Gas pipeline network in operation.
 The details of existing gas pipeline are under –

 (Source – PPAC) (as on 30.09.2017)